trychlos/pwix-modal/README.md

     - `boddy`: when specified, the name of the Blaze template to be set as the modal body

     - `classes`: when specified, classes to be added to the '`.modal`' element

+    - `classesBody`: when specified, classes to be added to the '`.modal-body`' element

+    - `classesContent`: when specified, classes to be added to the '`.modal-content`' element

+    - `classesFooter`: when specified, classes to be added to the '`.modal-footer`' element

+    - `classesHeader`: when specified, classes to be added to the '`.modal-header`' element

     - `footer`: when specified, the name of the Blaze template to be set as the modal footer